spujadas/elk-docker/docs/index.md

 			-Edefault.path.data=/var/lib/elasticsearch \
 			-Edefault.path.conf=/etc/elasticsearch

-**If your log-emitting client doesn't seem to be able to reach Logstash** (or Elasticsearch, depending on where your client is meant to send logs to), make sure that:
+### If your log-emitting client doesn't seem to be able to reach Logstash... <a name="logstash-unreachable"></a>

+**Note** – Similar troubleshooting steps are applicable in set-ups where logs are sent directly to Elasticsearch.

+Make sure that:

 - You started the container with the right ports open (e.g. 5044 for Beats).

 - The ports are reachable from the client machine (e.g. make sure the appropriate rules have been set up on your firewalls to authorise outbound flows from your client and inbound flows on your ELK-hosting machine).

 - Your client is configured to connect to Logstash using TLS (or SSL) and that it trusts Logstash's self-signed certificate (or certificate authority if you replaced the default certificate with a proper certificate – see [Security considerations](#security-considerations)).

+  	To check if Logstash is authenticating using the right certificate, check for errors in the output of

+		$ openssl s_client -connect localhost:5044 -CAfile logstash-beats.crt

+	where `logstash-beats.crt` is the name of the file containing Logstash's self-signed certificate.

+### Additional tips <a name="general-troubleshooting"></a>

-**If this still seems to fail**, then you should have a look at:
+If the suggestions given above don't solve your issue, then you should have a look at:

 - Your log-emitting client's logs.